storyblok/tutorial-astro-i18n-l10n/README.md

 npm install
 ```

-## Optional: Clone the space

-[Duplicate the reference space to your account](https://app.storyblok.com/#!/build/285353575353696).
-It contains the component schema and sample content.
-Alternatively, follow the tutorial to create everything step-by-step.

 ### 3. Authenticate

 Rename the file `.env.example` to `.env` and provide your Storyblok access token (find it under **Settings > Access Tokens** in your Storyblok space):